web-ext-experiments/about/source/uplifting.rst

 * There should be mochi and xpcshell tests at 100% coverage of the API.
 * There should be some documentation on the API
 * There should be a review (even if its just cursory) by the following: the security team, the privacy team, a code review by the engineering team and the UX team (where relevant).

+For more information on what is likely to be accepted, please check out the :ref:`New` API Guidelines.

 The best way to do this is by filing a bug in Bugzilla and we can start to work through the steps.
 File a bug under `Toolkit > WebExtensions: Experiments <https://bugzilla.mozilla.org/enter_bug.cgi?product=Toolkit&component=WebExtensions:%20Experiments>`_ and that process can be started.